Silent Hill (film series): Silent Hill (2006)

 During the filming of Brotherhood of the Wolf, director Christophe Gans first proposed the idea of directing of a Silent Hill film to producer Samuel Hadida, who reacted positively to the news.
 Several years later, Gans was awarded the rights to a film adaptation from Konami, having competed against Paramount Pictures, Sam Raimi, and Cruise/Wagner Productions, after he demonstrated his personal knowledge of the video game series.
 Gans initially wished to adapt the second game in the series, but later decided against it, as it would prove "impossible to tell that story" without explanation, "So we decided to go back to the first one, because in the first game, we have the explanation of why Silent Hill became that strange zone."

 Gans and Roger Avary then began working on the film's screenplay in 2004, and began principal photography in 2005.
-Radha Mitchell, Sean Bean, Laurie Holden, Jodelle Ferland, Deborah Kara Unger, and Alice Krige, among others, were cast into the film.
+Radha Mitchell, Sean Bean, Laurie Holden, Jodelle Ferland, Deborah Kara Unger, and Alice Krige, among others, were cast in the film.
 Bean's character did not appear in the initial screenplay and was added by Gans later, due to the producer's concerns over a lack of male characters.
-The film was shot in Ontario, Canada, as well as sound stages, and was released to theaters in the U.S. on April 21, 2006.
+The film was shot in Ontario, Canada and on sound stages, and was released to theaters in the U.S. on April 21, 2006.

 Silent Hill: Revelation (2012)

-Following Gans' departure with the project in 2007, Lionsgate brought on director M. J. Bassett in 2010, and announced the title as Silent Hill: Revelation 3D.
+Following Gans' departure from the project in 2007, Lionsgate brought on director M. J. Bassett in 2010, and announced the title of the next film as Silent Hill: Revelation 3D.
 The film featured several returning characters from its predecessor, and serves as a direct sequel to the first film, rather than as an adaptation of another game.
 However, the film does feature elements from the 2003 video game Silent Hill 3, such as the inclusion of character Heather Mason.

 Silent Hill: Revelation was released theatrically in Canada on October 26, 2012.